 Need an assessment to demonstrate measurable improvements to biodiversity and successfully gain biodiversity net on your site as part of your development proposal?

-If you do, or even if you simply want to develop a better understanding of certain areas such as the mitigation hierarchy, biodiversity credits, biodiversity value, the current biodiversity metric or a conservation covenant, Arbtech is here to help.
+If you do, or even if you simply want to develop a better understanding of certain areas such as the mitigation hierarchy, credits and units, biodiversity value, the current biodiversity metric, a conservation covenant or marine net gain and how BNG could affect a marine development, Arbtech is here to help.

 We’ve worked with numerous developers and landowners on bigger and smaller development sites who have needed help to calculate biodiversity net gain and successfully achieved net gains for biodiversity to appease local authorities under the planning condition.

 It can be an understandable concern that you will be unable to increase and retain biodiversity value and ensure that it is maintained for at least 30 years post-development.
 However, with our help, we can offer strong support, and fulfil an important biodiversity duty through our ability to deliver biodiversity net gain assessments in the pre-development stage, satisfy local planning authorities, and obtain planning permission.